cook-jeremy/StarRatingAPI/README.md

     .ratingStyle(CircleRatingSyle())
 ```

-The `ratingStyle(_:)` modifier is defined on View, so we can apply a style to any view hierarchy, allowing the style to propagate to all `Rating` Views within in.
+The `ratingStyle(_:)` modifier is defined on View, so we can apply a style to any view hierarchy, allowing the style to propagate to all `Rating` views within.
 For example:
 ```swift
 VStack {
     Rating(value: .constant(1))